 Because computers are located in a public area, what you view is not private.
 Please be considerate of other library users and refrain from displaying materials that they might reasonably consider objectionable.
 In accordance with Florida Statutes, Chapters 847.011(1)a and 847.0133(1), displaying obscene materials to minors or printing such materials may be a violation of the law and could result in penalties up to and including imprisonment.
 Misuse of library computers will result in the loss of computer privileges, potential loss of library privileges, and possible prosecution.
 Such misuse includes, but is not limited to: damaging or altering computer equipment or software; downloading or installing any program on the hard drive of any computer; sending, displaying, or printing obscene material; impersonating other library members for additional time.

 Check out all the unique and wonderful things that make the Palm Harbor Library a cultural and educational destination!

 Windows Computers, Macs, and Laptops are available for use while in the library using a library card!

 Vinyl Records – Experience music the way it was intended – on vinyl!
 We have a wide selection of records in many genres available to check out.
 We even have a record player you can take home!

 Mobile Cooking Unit – Come watch a cooking demonstration from some of the brightest stars in our local culinary community!

-After Hours Automated Library Vending Machine – Check out the newest books and movies without a waitlist.
-Available whenever the library is closed!
+Automated Library Vending Machine – located outside the Library and at CSA Palm Harbor (parks & rec facility).
+Check out the newest books and movies without a waitlist.

 STEAM Kits – These kits are science, engineering, technology, art, and math-themed.
 Each kit has hands-on activities, handouts, books, and movies!